Professional practice

 Chambers & Partners 2024 – Commercial Dispute Resolution

-Civil fraud: Daniel recently acted for the claimants in an ICC arbitration relating to a substantial fraud claim arising out of a joint venture agreement (see Alfa).
-Often instructed in cross-border conspiracy actions Daniel acted for Capco in its £200m fraud claim against Thought Machine (blockchain banking platforms) and against the 3 oligarch founders of ENRC Plc in a fraud claim arising out of a Commercial Court trial on an oral contract.
-He also appeared as lead counsel in the subsequent action to set the judgment aside for fraud in the Commercial Court and Court of Appeal.
+Civil fraud: Daniel is routinely instructed in heavy conspiracy actions.
+He was instructed for the claimant in ENRC v The Director of the SFO, Gibson & Puddick (2024).
+He acted the claimants in an ICC arbitration relating to a substantial fraud claim arising out of a joint venture agreement.
+Often instructed in cross-border conspiracy actions, he acted for Capco in its £200m fraud claim against Thought Machine (blockchain banking platforms) and against the 3 oligarch founders of ENRC Plc in a fraud claim arising out of a Commercial Court trial on an oral contract and the subsequent action to set the judgment aside for fraud.

 Partnership & LLP disputes, fiduciary duties, and shareholder disputes: Daniel is routinely instructed in significant partnership disputes relating to remuneration, retirement, good leaver/bad leaver provisions, carry, and non-competition agreements and other restraint of trade issues.
 He has particular experience of competition disputes arising on partners/shareholders exiting a business both in arbitration and in the High Court.
 He is regularly instructed in claims involving breach of fiduciary duty and/or misuse of confidential information.